 Need a home away from home for your cat or dog while you're away?
 Do they need to recover from surgery?
-With our overnight pet boarding services, our Citrus County veterinary team will treat your furry friend like our own.
+With our overnight pet boarding services, our Dunnellon veterinary team will treat your furry friend like our own.

 A Home Away From Home

 As fellow pet owners, we understand leaving your pet to go out of town can be stressful – especially if they are ill, or when they are recovering from a surgery or procedure.
 At Dunnellon Animal Hospital, we want to help reassure you.

 We offer complete general pet boarding services for all of our patients, and medical boarding services for pets with conditions that standard boarding centers may not be able to accommodate.

 Every morning, dogs are taken outside to our outdoor run for fresh air before breakfast.
 During their outside time, their kennels are cleaned, disinfected, and stocked with fresh linens.

 Depending on their physical capacity and ability, dogs are walked on a regular schedule.

 We also supervise dogs throughout their entire stay with us – both during walks and while they rest.
 Dinner is served in the dog boarding area in the evening, and we take one last walk before bedtime.

 Your cat will be fed according to their needs and your specifications, to ensure their routine stays as close as possible to their normal routine at home.

 Kitties get one-on-one interaction (if they want it!) including pets, play, and snuggles, We check, clean, and disinfect litter boxes periodically throughout the day.